Chronic Myelogenous Leukemia Treatment (Professional) (cont.)

 Blastic-Phase Chronic Myelogenous Leukemia

-- Imatinib mesylate, dasatinib, and nilotinib have demonstrated activity in patients with myeloid blast crisis and lymphoid blast crisis or Philadelphia chromosome–positive acute lymphoblastic leukemia.[1,2] Two trials of imatinib mesylate and one trial of dasatinib involving a total of 518 patients in blastic-phase chronic myelogenous leukemia (CML) confirm a hematologic response rate of 42% to 55% and a major cytogenetic response rate of 16% to 25%, but the estimated 2-year survival is under 28%.[2,3,4][Level of evidence: 3iiiA] Clinical trials will explore combining imatinib mesylate with other drugs to improve the prognosis of patients with blastic-phase CML.
+- Imatinib mesylate, dasatinib, and nilotinib have demonstrated activity in patients with myeloid blast crisis and lymphoid blast crisis or Philadelphia chromosome–positive acute lymphoblastic leukemia.[1,2] Two trials of imatinib mesylate and one trial of dasatinib involving a total of 518 patients in blastic-phase CML confirm a hematologic response rate of 42% to 55% and a major cytogenetic response rate of 16% to 25%, but the estimated 2-year survival rate is under 28%.[2,3,4][Level of evidence: 3iiiA] Clinical trials will explore combining imatinib mesylate with other drugs to improve the prognosis of patients with blastic-phase CML.

 - Vincristine and prednisone with or without an anthracycline is another treatment option (for the approximately 25% of patients with terminal deoxynucleotidyl transferase-positive cells and lymphoblastic transformation).[6,7]

-- Allogeneic bone marrow transplantation (BMT) is successful in less than 10% of patients because of complications of transplantation and recurrent leukemia.
-If available, this represents the only potentially curative approach in such patients.
-Allogeneic BMT is more effective in patients induced into a second chronic phase, with long-term disease-free survival approximating 20%.
+- Allogeneic bone marrow transplantation (BMT) represents the only potentially curative approach in these patients.
+Allogeneic BMT is more effective in patients induced into a second chronic phase.

 - Hydroxyurea as palliative therapy.